 - callback=None (Optional) A custom callback function for this class.
-This callback function should take in a Python datetime object and return a string that will be sent for storage in the storage backends. - class buildbot.statistics.capture.CaptureBuildEndTime
+This callback function should take in two Python datetime objects a start\time and an end\time and return a string that will be sent for storage in the storage backends.

+class buildbot.statistics.capture.CaptureBuildDurationAllBuilders class buildbot.statistics.capture.CaptureData